strapi/strapi/docs/3.0.0-beta.x/guides/custom-data-response.md

 ## Apply our changes

-We can see the `find` function `return` the result of the `map`.
-And the map function just sanitize all entries.
+We can see the `find` function returns the result of the `map`.
+And the map function just sanitizes all entries.

 So instead of just return the sanitized entry, we will also remove the chef email of each restaurant.